 Why the Republicans Lost: A Failed Voting System in the Primaries

-This article was originally published on Big Think.
+Originally published in a slightly different form by Big Think.
 [Topic: Plurality vs. Approval Voting in the Republican primaries]

 by Eric Sanders